Skip to content

 public entry fun test_flow(admin: signer) acquires TodoList {

-// creates an admin @todolist_addr account for test
+// Create an admin account for testing

 account::create_account_for_test(signer::address_of(&admin));